[ TEACHING ]

 experience with Python, but assumes that participants already know how to program

 in another programming language.
-It is especially well-suited for programmers
+It is especially well-suited for developers

 - Advanced Python Mastery.